Step 1: Preparing to Freelance

 Don’t forget that as a freelancer, you are your business, and you have to sell yourself to sell your product.
 Think about what makes you different from the competition.
 Are you witty?
 Are you particularly efficient?
 Do you have an impressive educational background?
 Whatever desirable traits you have, use them to your advantage.

-- Your personal brand should be clear on your résumé, your online presence, your business cards, and communications you have with potential and current clients.
+- Your personal brand should be clear on your résumé, your online presence, your business cards, and communications you have with potential and current clients, if you don}t know how to handle these basic steps, then it is time for you to get in contact with the Salesforce team.

 Create a webpage, a LinkedIn, a Twitter, a blog, a Facebook, an Instagram, whatever!
 The easier you are to find, the better.
 When you apply for jobs and submit résumés, you can add links to your various media platforms.
 This allows your employers to easily check out your previous work.